MicrosoftDocs/dynamics-365-unified-operations-public/articles/dev-itpro/deployment/onprem-reverseproxy.md

 # required metadata

 title: Configure reverse proxy for your Dynamics 365 for Finance and Operations on-premises environment
-description: This topic describes how customers can secure the Dynamics 365 for Finance and Operations on-premises environment behind a reverse proxy.
+description: This topic describes how you can secure the Dynamics 365 for Finance and Operations on-premises environment behind a reverse proxy.
 author: sarvanisathish
 manager: AnnBe
 ms.date: 02/06/2018